 Soymilk: Any variety will do, and you can switch it up with your favorite plant milk too, such as almond, hemp, oat, cashew, and beyond.

-Applesauce: Select unsweetened, smooth applesauce for the best results.
+Applesauce: Applesauce is a fantastic egg replacer and in this recipe it also doubles as a healthy sweetener!
+Select unsweetened, smooth applesauce for the best results.

 Maple syrup: Kids accustomed to sugary snacks will have an easier time coming around to a treat with a touch of rich maple syrup in the mix, but you can slowly dial it back as tastebuds adjust.